Join the fight for common sense policy solutions

-Governor Lamont joined governors in the Northeast region in signing onto the newly-released Transportation and Climate Initiative (TCI) Memorandum of Understanding.
-The TCI could add up to 17 cents more per gallon of gas and cost Connecticut drivers an extra billion dollars over ten years.
-The TCI was too radical for New York, New Jersey, Maine, New Hampshire, and Vermont, and it’s sure not the answer for Connecticut.
+Thanks to our collective efforts, the Connecticut General Assembly did not pass the Transportation and Climate (TCI) this session!
+The TCI would have added up to 17 cents more per gallon of gas and cost Connecticut drivers an extra billion dollars over ten years.
+Originally meant to be a multi-state agreement, the TCI was too radical for New York, New Jersey, Maine, New Hampshire, and Vermont, and it sure isn’t the answer for Connecticut either!

 Make your voice count

 Yankee Institute is proud to be your eyes, ears — and voice — at the Capitol.
 As we fight for common sense policy solutions every day, so can you!
 You can and should voice your opinions at the Capitol about legislation that matters to you.

 But we realize the prospect of researching and tracking bills, attending public hearings and testifying, or talking to your representatives can be time-consuming and even intimidating.
 That’s why we provide you with the resources and information to make navigating Connecticut’s legislative process as easy as possible.

 To find who your legislator is, you can search here using your home address.
 The CGA website houses all the information you may need — from contact information to committee agendas, bill language, and vote tallies.

 To track bills on your own during the legislative session, you should read the House list of bills and the Senate list of bills daily.
 They are updated each day to reflect new bills that have been introduced during session.